 The next days were given to planning how best to commence shipbuilding on the Fiorth.
-Arthur andLot were to be seen head to head inLot's chambers, or strolling the grounds of the stronghold, lost to the world in their ardent schemes and strategies.
-While it was clear thatLotand Arthur were becoming fast friends, it was also evident that Myrddin was less and less happy about our stay.
+Arthur and Lot were to be seen head to head in Lot's chambers, or strolling the grounds of the stronghold, lost to the world in their ardent schemes and strategies.
+While it was clear that Lot and Arthur waited for me: there were men to train, horses to break, supplies and provisions to sort and, not forgetting - irate kings to pacify.
+No doubt Cai and Pelleas had their hands full while I sat idle.